tigerwill90/fox/README.md

 ````

 #### Sub-Routers
-Fox supports mounting a router as a regular route, enabling modular route management and isolated configuration.
+Fox provides a composable routing API where routers can be mounted as regular routes, each with its own middleware and configuration.

 ```go
 api := fox.MustRouter(fox.WithMiddleware(AuthMiddleware()))